Heat Exchanger Bundles

 Identify Risk Limits & Optimize Turnaround Scope

-Many companies predict bundle life by analyzing the history of each heat exchanger (HE) shell and tube.
+Many companies predict bundle life by analyzing the history of each heat exchanger shell and tube.
 Unfortunately, there’s not enough data to accurately predict future performance or probability of failure (POF) or consider current operating conditions or practices.

 Case Study: Heat Exchanger Bundles using RBI